RussEby/SmallProjects/readme.md

 This repo is a collection of projects that I've created from the tutorials I've completed from different classes.

-These aren't the exact projects.
-I've extended, built and expanded the projects to build larger and better projects.
+I've extended, built and expanded the course projects to build larger and better projects.
 In some cases I've combined the projects into a larger project.
+I will go back over earlier projects to improve on them.

-I will mention the tutorial that inspired the original work.
+I will mention the tutorials and any sites or services that I used to create these mini-projects.

 These are not themselves a tutorial anymore then class notes are a replacement for the text book or lectures.
 But I do try to add comments.

+## Installing

+I'm using no Frameworks or libraries that need to be installed or setup.

 ## Github Pages